envato-archive/rack_request_ip_strategies/README.md

       config.strategies = [CustomStrategy, proc {|env| env['BLAH'] }, RackRequestIPStrategies::RemoteAddr]
     end

-## When no trusted proxy is involved
+## When a trusted proxy is not involved

 The default strategy assumes the `X-Forwarded-For` header is being set by a trusted proxy.
 If this is not the case then the application will be vulnerable to IP spoofing by clients setting that header.
-Overwrite the strategy to only use REMOTE_ADDR in this case.
+Overwrite the strategy to only use `REMOTE_ADDR` in this case.

     RackRequestIPStrategies.configure do |config|
       config.strategies = [RackRequestIPStrategies::RemoteAddr]